 Broxtowe Borough Council has 4 application bands.
-Criteria for Bands 1, 2 and 3 are shown on the next pages.
+Criteria for Bands 1, 2 3 and 4 are shown on the next pages..

 Urgent Medical Priority Applicants who have a permanent or chronic illness or disability and as a result of their condition are unable to continue to occupy their current accommodation.
 This includes both physical and mental health.
-An applicant's current home must be assessed by a housing, health or social care professional as not being accessible or suitable.
-Priority will only be awarded where their current home is not able to adapted to suitably meet their needs.
-Demolition Applicants whose home is subject to demolition.
-Independent Living Stock Applicants who are affected by a scheme that is being de-designated and wish to be rehoused in Independent Options (Broxtowe Living accommodation and the current accommodation is being demolished or re-purposed for a purpose that Borough Council only) is no longer permanent social housing accommodation.
+An Occupational Therapy report will need to be provided to show that the property has been assessed and it cannot be adapted to meet their needs.
+The report also needs to advise of any adaptations required in their future rehousing.
+Hospital Discharge Applicants who are in hospital, or another care facility, who cannot return to their present accommodation, as it is considered no longer suitable/cannot be adapted There must be specific recommendation, with supporting evidence, from the hospital/care facility and a detailed care/support package must be in place before the applicant is assessed in the band Demolition Applicants whose home is subject to demolition.
+Independent Living Stock Options (Broxtowe Borough Council only) Applicants who are affected by a scheme that is being de-designated and wish to be rehoused in Independent Living accommodation and the current accommodation is being demolished or re-purposed for a purpose that is no longer permanent social housing accommodation.
 Category 1 Hazards Applicants whose home has been assessed by the Council's Environmental Health Team as being subject to a category 1 hazard under the Housing Health and Safety Rating System which cannot be resolved whilst they are in occupation.
+Damp and Mould Applicants whose home has been assessed by the Council's Environmental Health Team or Housing Repairs Team as having a significant damp and mould problem which cannot be resolved whilst they are in occupation.
 Statutory Overcrowding Applicants whose current accommodation has been assessed as being statutorily overcrowded by an Environmental Health Officer.
 Priority will only be awarded where this has arisen as a result of natural growth or where proof can be provided that the person who caused the overcrowding had no other option than to move to the property.
 The Council will also take into account bedroom standard criteria to assess if an household is overcrowded.
 Severe Under Occupation Tenants of one of the Homesearch partners whose current home is too large for the needs of their household by two or more bedrooms.
 The Council will use the bedroom standard criteria to assess if an household is under occupied.
-UK Protected Persons Applicants rehoused at the request of the UK Protected Persons Service (UKPPS), formally the National Scheme Witness Protection Scheme Homelessness - Main Duty Where the Council has accepted a main homelessness duty i.e. eligible for assistance, have a priority need and unintentionally homeless.
+UK Protected Persons Scheme Applicants rehoused at the request of the UK Protected Persons Service (UKPPS), formally the National Witness Protection Scheme

+Homelessness - Main Duty Where the Council has accepted a main homelessness duty i.e. eligible for assistance, have a priority need and unintentionally homeless.
 Also for those where an applicant is owed the relief duty and would likely be owed the main duty if the relief duty were to end unsuccessfully.
 Care Leavers Care leavers will be placed in Band 1 if they have previously been in Band 2 in accordance with the Policy and Nottinghamshire County Wide Care Leavers Protocol and have not found suitable housing in 8 weeks.
+Families wishing to foster Applicants that wish to be foster carers and adopters who are at a stage in the assessment process where children the responsible adoption/fostering service is able to provide an in principle recommendation or where the applicants have been formally approved and their housing prevents them from being able to start or continue to provide foster care for a looked after child